Wheelchair Ramp Construction

 Doorway Transition Project

 The Doorway Transition Ramp accommodates doorway thresholds that have outward swinging doors, like a screen door.
 Our standard top bracket will not work when a screen door is present.
 This Doorway Transition Ramp will have a Flush Fit Top Board that will be ordered instead of a standard top bracket.
 The Flush Fit Top Board, has adjustable legs to allow the end of the ramp facing the doorway to be flush with the doorway threshold.
 Most doorway threshold ramps are 2-3 feet long to overcome a 3 to 5 inch height where an exterior door leads to a front stoop, back porch or patio.
 However, the Flush Fit Top Board can be used if a long ramp goes directly into a doorway with a screen door.
 Side guard rails are optional and are often omitted on short doorway transition ramps.
-The Flush Fit Top Board can not be used when the top step is concrete.
+The Flush Fit Top Board should not be used when the top step is concrete.
 Construction time is about 1 hour and requires a standard bottom transition and the Flush Fit Top Board.